 Others have had similar thoughts, and a number of years ago I wrote about a player who accidentally double-hit the spin button and saw the reels stop quickly.

-Will stopping the slot machine early change my results?
+Will stopping a slot machine early impact my results?

 Unfortunately for players, stopping the reels early doesn’t change your results on 99.99999 percent of slot machines.

 That’s just shy of 100 percent because International Game Technology used something similar in the early skill-based game Blood Life.

 It was a three-reel game and the skill was in stopping the reels.
 Each would spin until you touched the glass in front of the reels, and skilled player could get better outcomes.